INTRODUCTION

 HYDRATION AND NUTRIENT ABSORPTION

 Water is essential for digestion, blood circulation and nutrient absorption.
 Dehydration can lead to fatigue, headaches and digestive issues.
 Staying hydrated ensures that the body efficiently absorbs vitamins and minerals from food.
-Drinking at least 6-8 glasses of water per day, consuming hydrating foods like cucumbers and oranges and reducing excessive caffeine intake supports hydration.
+Drinking at least 6 to 8 glasses of water per day, consuming hydrating foods like cucumbers and oranges and reducing excessive caffeine intake support hydration.
 Proper hydration also aids metabolism, promotes skin health and helps flush out toxins from the body.

 CONCLUSION

 Prioritise balanced meals to stay healthy and support overall health and wellbeing.
-A healthy, balanced diet rich in proteins, healthy fats and complex carbohydrates provides steady energy, supports digestion and enhances immunity.
-Making small, mindful changes in daily eating habits leads to lasting health and wellbeing benefits.
-By prioritising whole, nutrient-dense foods and staying hydrated, maintaining a healthy body and mind becomes more sustainable.
-A healthy, balanced diet is the key to long-term health and wellbeing.
+A healthy and balanced diet rich in proteins, healthy fats and complex carbohydrates provides steady energy, supports digestion and enhances immunity.
+Making small and mindful changes in daily eating habits leads to long-term health and wellbeing benefits.
+By prioritising whole and nutrient-dense foods and staying hydrated, maintaining a healthy body and mind becomes more sustainable.
+A healthy and balanced diet is the key to long-term physical health and mental wellbeing.